sergioabate/Linear_Codes_Project/README.md

 </details>

 ### LC_Solver
+It represents a Linear Code calculator, which, starting from an instance of Matrix, can its base, its control matrix, and from these, all the parameters of the linear code.

+This class has only one attribute: a linear code, which corresponds to an instance of LinearCode.

+The methods included in the class are detailed below.

 #### Calculating a base of a matrix (G)
 Being able to obtain a base for a given matrix is a key operation in linear codes.
 As it has previsouly been said, a generator matrix is a base for all the codewords.
 Therefore, calculating the base should be the first operation performed.
 It is a private method of `LC_Solver`, **LC_Solver._calculate_base(Matrix)**.